OlivierDevMaster/prokid-preview/scripts/missions-availability/README.md

 The `validateMissionAvailability` function validates that all occurrences generated from mission schedules are completely covered by at least one professional availability.
 This prevents creating missions that would conflict with a professional's stated availability.

+**Important:** The function automatically constrains each mission schedule RRULE by the mission date range before validation.
+This ensures consistency with how RRULEs are stored in the database (via `constrainRRULEByDates` in `createMissionHandler`).
+The time from the original RRULE's DTSTART is preserved, but the date boundaries are set to match the mission's start and end dates.

 ## Function

 ### `validateMissionAvailability`

 Validates that all mission schedule occurrences fall within at least one professional availability.

+**Process:**

+1. Constrains each mission schedule RRULE by mission date range (ensures consistency with stored data)
+2. Generates all occurrences for each constrained mission schedule
+3. Generates all occurrences for each professional availability
+4. Checks that each mission occurrence is fully contained within at least one availability occurrence
+5. Returns validation result with any violations found

 **Parameters:**